malabz/TPMA/README.md

 ## 💡Reminder
 1. Currently TPRA is only available for DNA/RNA.
 2. The application of TPRA assumes that the sequences' IDs within the MSAs are unique.
 (E.g. Due to the excessively long length of the sequence IDs in the original data set, ClustalW2 may truncate the IDs, resulting in consistent IDs in the alignment output that TPRA cannot process.
-If the IDs in the original data are too long, we suggest manually renumbering them before using MSA software.)
+If the IDs in the original data are too long, we suggest manually renumbering them before using MSA software).
 3. TPRA will remove any bad characters that are present in the input data.

 ## 🖥️Environment